siddharthtiwari-03/UnSQL/Readme.md

 3. Sqlite returns
 response = {
     success: true,
+    result: {
         insertId: 1, // in case of 'save', last 'inserted' Id
         changes: 1 // in case of 'update'
+    }
 }
 */
 ```